taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 8. Switch to Dolby Atmos - Music as the Output Device in Sound Settings
 9. Use `dolby-switch.sh` to change between Music and Movie presets

+# Setup for a different computer
+This method should work for any computer that has been Dolby tuned.
+Ignore steps 1-3 and 6.
+If your computer has only 2 speakers there is an example .conf to adapt.

 # FAQ
 1. Why not use EasyEffects?
 As far as I know EasyEffects can't upmix sound to 4 speakers.
 2. Is this as good as Asahi Audio for Macbooks?
 I use the same pipewire filter chain they do, but not the Voltage/Current sensing so technically no, but it does sound good.